-According to Forrester, UK and US consumers use an average of 24 apps per month, yet spend more than 80% of their time on just five of these apps.
+According to Business of Apps, consumers use an average of 25 apps per month, yet spend more than 77% of their time on just three of these apps.

 One of the best ways to turn your app from a one-tap wonder into a hit is with a solid marketing strategy using push notifications.
 Taking time to improve push notifications and make them more effective has been found to boost retention rates by a staggering 180%!

 This post acts as a push notifications tutorial so you can go from good to great!

 Push notifications are the opt-in notifications that pop up on a user’s smartphone or tablet giving messages such as offers, updates or events related to the app installed.
 A push notification can be sent at any time regardless of whether the user is in the app or even using their device.
 When implemented correctly, push notifications have tremendous potential for boosting app user engagement.